 Print out and complete the name/address change form.
 Mail or fax the name/address change form along with official documentation of the name change (e.g. marriage certificate, divorce decree, or court order) to:

 Why don't my academic credentials appear after my name on my ARRT renewal form or credential card?

-ARRT doesn't include certifications or degrees earned through other organizations on the ARRT credential card or most other computer-generated forms, since the ARRT credential card is simply intended to validate certification and current ARRT registration.
+ARRT doesn't include certifications or degrees earned through other organizations on the ARRT credential card or most other computer-generated forms, since the ARRT credential card is simply intended to validate current ARRT certification and registration.
 Academic credentials will be used in correspondence whenever indicated and possible.

 How can I find out if my renewal application has been received?

 ARRT receives hundreds of pieces of mail each day.
 It is not possible to locate one individual piece of mail.
-Be assured that complete renewals will be processed if they were postmarked on or before the last day of the birth month.
+Be assured that complete paper renewals will be processed if they were postmarked on or before the last day of the birth month.
 Online renewals will be processed the next business day.
-R.T.s and their employers can check the "valid through" date of registration by using the ARRT Verify Credentials application.
+R.T.s and their employers can check the "valid through" date of certification and registration by using the ARRT Verify Credentials application.

 It's possible that all the steps were not completed.
 Follow the prompts, remember not to enter the long distance code of "1," and stay on the line until "Your request has been processed," is heard.

 I entered two identifying numbers to verify my status on the interactive telephone system, and someone else's name was read back to me.
 What gives?

 Please try again; maybe it was the pronunciation.
 The quality of speech in the read back is not what we would like; sometimes it makes the name difficult to understand.

 How can I include (exclude) my name on the ARRT Directory or mailing lists?